iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 	Output streams are buffered streams but stored in a different region of persistent storage from buffered streams so that overflowing the buffered storage region does not overflow the output storage.
-As the name suggests, Output streams typically represent the outputs of a device that should be saved historically.
+As the name suggests, output streams typically represent the outputs of a device that should be saved historically.

 Constant Streams